chainskills/resumeum/README.md

 ## Step 7.
 Metamask: connect to your private node

-Open the Chrome’s Metamask extension and switch it to the network "Localhost 8545".
+Open the Chrome’s Metamask extension and switch it to the "Localhost 8545" network.

 ## Step 8.
 Metamask: import your accounts

 Import accounts defined in your testrpc Ethereum node.

-Accounts and those defined in the Step 3:
+If you used `starttestrpc.sh`, here are the 3 private keys defined in the script:
 * 0x351494a5ae8f9b70a2a2fd482146ab4578f61d4d796685c597ec6683635a940e
 * 0x4cd491f96e6623edb52719a8d4d1110a87d8d83e3fa86f8e14007cb3831c0a2b
 * 0xef40e0d6ada046010b6965d73603cabae1a119ca804f5d9e9a9ce866b0bea7d